 At this stage, we may also ask for more immigration history from the applicant to help justify our decision to sponsor them.
 Once we are satisfied that, to the best of our knowledge, the applicant is in a position to make a student visa application, we will issue a CAS (Confirmation of Acceptance for Studies), representing our sponsorship of the student under the Student Visa of the UK’s Points-Based Immigration System.

 Applicants based outside the UK will be able to use the CAS, along with the proof of their financial situation that we have seen and the academic evidence/English language qualifications we list on the CAS to make a student visa application at the British High Commission or Embassy in their home country.

 Please bear in mind that the University has a duty to the Home Office only to sponsor applicants that it considers to be genuine students with a realistic chance of obtaining a student visa.
-As a result, it may need to ask detailed questions about an applicant’s immigration history and can never guarantee that Tier 4 sponsorship will be issued, even if all academic and English language requirements made in an offer are met.
+As a result, it may need to ask detailed questions about an applicant’s immigration history and can never guarantee that Student Visa sponsorship will be issued, even if all academic and English language requirements made in an offer are met.